Rebuilding Your Brand Identity

 You need to refine your identity to be more consistent.

 Consistency is key in business.
-If your visuals and language are different on your website, socials, and print materials a refresh can help you bring things together to be more cohesive.
+If your visuals and language are different on your website, socials, and print materials.
+A refresh can help you bring things together to be more cohesive.

 Your visual identity needs to adapt to the current market.